linz/basemaps/packages/cog/src/cli/basemaps/README.md

 ## Log

-To see a history of changes for a tileset as well as what version each tag is assigned to
+To see a history of changes for a tile set as well as what version each tag is assigned to

 ```
-./basemaps log -n tags -p 3857
+./basemaps log -n aerial -p 3857

-TileSet: tags
+TileSet: aerial
 CreatedAt: Wed Apr 29 2020 12:32:46 GMT+1200 (New Zealand Standard Time)
 UpdatedAt: Wed Apr 29 2020 12:48:20 GMT+1200 (New Zealand Standard Time)
 Version: v3 (3)